 However, using identity to drive better business outcomes isn’t just a one-step process.
 Publishers should take a crawl, walk, run approach that allows them to not only build out a robust first-party data strategy, but then to collaborate on that data with partners to drive even better returns on their investment.

-Authentication & inventory monetization
+Authentication and inventory monetization

 While we’ve discussed authentication at length previously, the first step for publishers to strengthen their businesses is to choose identity technology focused on authentications.
 Authenticated identity, which hinges on consumers choosing to share their information with the publisher to create first-party data, enables marketers to advertise to real people and better connect with them.

-Enterprise identity for a post-cookie world
+Enterprise identity in a world of signal loss

 Building on authentications, an identity infrastructure will help publishers to better enable custom audiences across their portfolio of inventory.
 In addition to powering audiences for better monetization, it can unlock new revenue streams and make it possible to leverage first and third-party data, bringing additional insights to bear and improve targeting.